AckerlyXu/heima/articles/service-fabric/service-fabric-debugging-your-application.md

     ![Conditional breakpoint][conditionalbreakpoint]

+    > [!NOTE]
-    > [AZURE.NOTE] Currently we do not support debugging a Service Fabric cluster with multiple instances of the same service executable name.
+    > Currently we do not support debugging a Service Fabric cluster with multiple instances of the same service executable name.

 4. Once you finish debugging your application, you can disable the remote debugging extension by right-clicking the cluster in **Cloud Explorer** and choose **Disable Debugging**